tomas-fryza/avr-course/labs/01-tools/README.md

 5. Copy/paste [report template](https://raw.githubusercontent.com/tomas-fryza/digital-electronics-2/master/labs/01-tools/report.md) to your `LAB1-BLINK_ARDUINO > test > README` file.
 Rename this file to `README.md`, ie add the extension `.md`.

-6. Synchronize the contents of your working folder with the local and remote repository.
-Use git commands or **Source Control (Ctrl+Shift+G) in Visual Studio Code** to add, commit, and push all local changes to your remote repository.
+6. When you finish, always synchronize the contents of your working folder with the local and remote versions of your repository.
+This way you are sure that you will not lose any of your changes.
+To do that, use **Source Control (Ctrl+Shift+G)** in Visual Studio Code or git commands to add, commit, and push all local changes to your remote repository.
 Check GitHub web page for changes.

    > Useful git commands are: `git status` - Get state of working directory and staging area. `git add` - Add new and modified files to the staging area. `git commit` - Record changes to the local repository. `git push` - Push changes to remote repository. `git pull` - Update local repository and working folder.
 Note that, a brief description of useful git commands can be found [here](https://github.com/tomas-fryza/digital-electronics-2/wiki/Useful-Git-commands) and detailed description of all commands is [here](https://github.com/joshnh/Git-Commands).
    >